Caesaryang/Caesaryang.github.io/_posts/2017-04-17-Sales-Tax-in-the-United-States.md

 **3. Social Efficiency**

 From the government’s point of view, one big advantage of sales tax over VAT is its lower administrative cost.
 By adopting VAT, every transaction in between must be monitored.
-However, by adopting sales tax, regulation on tax collection would only be necessary in the last transaction, government can tax consumer at a lower administration cost.
+However, by adopting the sales tax, regulation on tax collection would only be necessary for the last transaction, the government can tax consumer at a lower administration cost.
 Even though a various sales tax rates would be inevitable, handing authorities over sales tax rates to state governments would allow state governments to actively manage their budgets while maximized resident’s utilities in the long run.

-From the consumer’s point of view, once VAT got adopted, the poor people would suffer more because the regressive feature of VAT would result a higher percentage of tax burden on poor community (Tax Analysts, 2011).
+From the consumer’s point of view, once VAT got adopted, the poor people would suffer more because the regressive feature of VAT would result in a higher tax burden on the poor community (Tax Analysts, 2011).
 A way around that is to send checks back to people of lower-income who apply, though the total amount would be so large and quantity of fraud would follow (Henderson, 2016).
 Furthermore, the U.S. government is able to raise enough revenue that it needs mainly through income tax, payroll taxes (Social Security and Medicare), and corporate income tax (Office of Management and Budget, 2016), the motivation and rationale to add expense on consumption tax regulation is pretty low.

 Conclusion
 ------------

-Although some VAT supporters insist VAT would benefit the economy more as a whole than sales tax does, the facts set of decentralized tax system, history, voting advantage, and social efficiency would enable the sales tax prevails over VAT in the U.S. for a very long time.
+Although some VAT supporters insist VAT would benefit the economy more as a whole than the sales tax does, the facts set of a decentralized tax system, history, voting advantage, and social efficiency would enable the sales tax prevails over VAT in the U.S. for a very long time.
 In short, the U.S. will continue to use sales tax into the foreseeable future.

 Reference
 ------------